meridian-demo/DataProfiler/_docs/docs/source/architecture.rst

 - Versioning and development are managed via **GitHub**.
 - Future changes must follow the guidelines in `CONTRIBUTING.md`, including:
-  - Forking the repo and branching from `main` or an active feature branch.
+  - Forking the repo and branching from `dev` or an active feature branch.
   - Ensuring **80%+ unit test coverage** for all new functionality.
   - Opening a PR and securing **two approvals** prior to merging.